Skip to content

 Montage

-In this step, we will identify the VEOG and HEOG channels, remove several channels that don’t carry EEG data and are of no importance to the following and convert the 128 EEG channels to “average reference” by subtracting the mean of all the channels from each channel2.
-We generally recommend removal of data channels that are no longer needed because this will reduce the total file size and conversion to average reference is necessary at present for source modelling to work correctly.
-To do so, we use the montage tool in SPM, which is a general approach for pre-multiplying the data matrix (channels \(\times\) time) by another matrix that linearly weights all channel data.
+In this step, we will identify the VEOG and HEOG channels, remove several channels that don’t carry EEG data and are of no importance to the following and convert the 128 EEG channels to “average reference” by subtracting the mean of all the channels from each channel1.
+We generally recommend removal of data channels that are no longer needed because this will reduce the total file size and conversion to average reference is necessary for source modelling to work correctly.
+To do so, we use the Preprocessing Montage tool in SPM, which is a general approach for pre-multiplying the data matrix (channels \(\times\) time) by another matrix that linearly weights all channel data.
 This provides a very general method for data transformation in M/EEG analysis.

-The appropriate montage-matrix can be specified in SPM by either using a graphical interface, or by supplying the matrix saved in a file.
+The appropriate montage-matrix can be specified in SPM by either using a graphical interface in the Convert Prepare tool, or by supplying the matrix saved in a file.
 We will do the latter.
 The script to generate this file is faces_eeg_montage.m.
 Running this script will produce a file named faces_eeg_montage.mat.
 In our case, we would like to keep only channels 1 to 128.
 To re-reference each of these to their average, the script uses MATLAB “detrend” to remove the mean of each column (of an identity matrix).
 In addition, there were four EOG channels (131, 132, 135, 136), where the HEOG is computed as the difference between channels 131 and 132, and the VEOG by the difference between channels 135 and 136.

-• Then select the generated faces_eeg_montage.mat file.
+• Double click on Montage file name and select the generated faces_eeg_montage.mat file.

 Epoch